jcraigk/phishin/README.md

 Use the interactive CLI to finish the import process then set `PRODUCTION_CONTENT=false`, restart the server, and visit `http://localhost:3000/<date>` to verify the import.

+## MCP Development

+The app exposes an MCP (Model Context Protocol) endpoint at `POST /mcp` for AI assistant integration.
+Tools and widgets are defined in `app/mcp/`.
+See [app/mcp/README.md](app/mcp/README.md) for available tools and usage details.

 ## Troubleshooting (Appendix)

 ### Postgres Connection Issues